platecms/plate-api-docs/source/includes/_posts.md

 --------- | -----------
-:site_translation_id | The id of the site translation to which the posts belong :site_id | The id of the site to which the posts belong
+:site_translation_id | The id of the site translation to which the posts belong :site_id | The id of the site to which the posts belong :post_status | Optional.
+The post_status of the posts to filter One of "published" and "unpublished".

 #### Alternative endpoints